gidavies/DevOpsLab/README.md

 - Configure the Markdown widget and add the names of your team and any other summary info that might be useful:
 <img src="images/5.png" width="624"/>

+- Save the changes, close the widget gallery and save the dashboard by clicking on the blue edit button in the bottom right hand corner.

 # Lab 1: Working with Git

 [This lab](http://almvm.azurewebsites.net/labs/vsts/git/) will introduce you to using Git in VSTS for source control.